 Media milling — or grinding — is the most well-established manufacturing method for nanoparticle production.
 Stirred media mills, for example, are used in many different industries to reduce particle size, including lithium ion battery manufacturers, ceramic manufacturers, electronic component manufacturers and more.
 Nanogrinding with a stirred media mill offers key benefits for crop protection manufacturers including excellent particle size control, comparative cost effectiveness and equipment scalability.

 Stirred media mills continue advancing, and agitator design is an important consideration.
-Click here to see an agitator and chamber design of a modern media mill.
 The system creates grinding and dispersion by agitating the beads with the pins or pegs on the agitator shaft.
 Uniform compression throughout the chamber’s length is key to this process.
 This concept results in total utilization of the media charge and mill capacity for greater efficiency in particle size reduction.

 Another key consideration should also be keeping particles free from contamination during the milling process.
 Metal grinding equipment can slough off metal particles leading to accidental contamination, affecting the final quality agrochemical.
 Ceramic mills, free of metal grinding shafts and chambers, can prevent this contamination and ensure that the performance of the coatings isn’t compromised.